 My healing journey in Peru:

-Following our 3 week journey in the Native American Vision Quest camp in Colombia, my friend Daria and I followed our hearts that took us to Peru.
+Following our 3 week journey in the Native American Vision Quest camp in Colombia, my friend Daria and I followed our hearts that took us to Peru on a cargo boat on the Amazon River.
 Along the way, we took recommendations from friends as to how to get by in the jungle.
 We also asked around Iquitos about different shamans and practices.

-**Scroll down to the bottom to jump to the places that serve medicine in South America**
+**Scroll down to the bottom to jump to the places that serve sacred medicine in South America**

 Here is how magic happened in Peru: